MicrosoftDocs/dynamics-365-ai/ai-docs/sales/configure-predictive-opportunity-scoring.md

 7. Publish the model.
 The prediction opportunity scoring is applied in your organization, and users can see the opportunity scoring in their views under the **Opportunity Score** column.

 >[!IMPORTANT]
->We recommend you not to use the form designer to add the predicitve opportunity scoring widget to the opportunity form.
+>We recommend you not to use the form designer to add the predictive opportunity scoring widget to the opportunity form.

 > [!NOTE]
 > For more information on how predictive opportunity scoring helps users, see [Convert opportunities into deals](../sales/work-predictive-opportunity-scoring.md).